MicrosoftDocs/learn/learn-pr/language/fsharp-lists/includes/1-introduction.md

 In this module, you will:
 - Explore collection data structures.
-- Learn about basic properties in a list structure.
+- Learn about the basic properties in a list structure.
 - Use the list module to carry out some more advanced operations.